jruizgit/rules/README.md

 durable_rules is a polyglot micro-framework for real-time, consistent and scalable coordination of events.
 With durable_rules you can track and analyze information about things that happen (events) by combining data from multiple sources to infer more complicated circumstances.

-A full forward chaining implementation (A.K.A.
-Rete) is used to evaluate facts and events in real time.
+A full forward chaining implementation (Rete) is used to evaluate facts and events in real time.
 A simple meta-linguistic abstraction lets you define simple and complex rulesets as well as control flow structures such as flowcharts, statecharts, nested statecharts and time driven flows.

 The durable_rules core engine is implemented in C, which enables fast rule evaluation as well as muti-language support.